ADC

 If persistence is configured for a service, then preference is always given to persistence, by default.

 For example, consider a service with persistence configured and priority order 1.
-If a service with priority order 0 is UP, then preference is always given to the service with priority order 1.
+Even if a service with priority order 0 is UP, the preference is always given to the service with priority order 1 because of the persistence configuration.

 However, you can override this default behavior with the following CLI command: